lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 ### Explanation of the Lucee Version Numbers ###

-Whenever Lucee publishes a "Release" for Stable Releases, "RC" for Release Candidate, and "Snapshot"  the version number is added to each built (e.g. **5.3.10.120**).
+Whenever Lucee publishes a "Release" for Stable Releases, "RC" for Release Candidate, and "Snapshot"  the version number is added to each build (e.g. **5.3.10.120**).
 The version numbering is a direct reference to a development state in the development timeline.
 It follows a pretty standard release process using (mostly) semantic versioning.
 The version numbers are built as follows:

 `major.minor.patch.build`